DjangoForAll/Django-Course/Capstone/4_Data_model/Content/Readme.md

 For sample data, please refer to [this](https://github.com/coronasafe/arike/blob/main/db/seeds/development/diseases.seeds.rb)

 #### patient disease
-This model should connect a patient with disease(s) and each should contain a `note` field which can describe the condition further.
+This model should connect a patient with disease(s) and each should contain a `note` field that can describe the condition further.
 #### visit schedule
 - `date` and `time` of the schedule
 - `duration`